 Steel never shies away from discussions on the interface between identity, community and religion.
 The result of this is a delicate yet striking conversation on the multiple identities that make up every one of us.
-The film’s final message, one of hope in the ability of our diverse communities to coexist when they reach out, discuss and listen to their shared experiences.
+Here the film’s final message is one of hope in the ability of our diverse communities to coexist when we reach out, discuss and listen to their shared experiences.
 After all, discrimination, oppression, and persecution carry many faces and affect many communities regardless of ideological, sexual or religious differences.

 Steel never shies away from discussions on the interface between identity, community and religion.
 The result of this is a delicate yet striking conversation on the multiple identities that make up every one of us.